Gary Jones (nurse)

 In 1969, Jones began his nursing career as a hospital cadet at Orsett Hospital, Essex.
 He qualified as a nurse in 1974.
 He then trained as an ophthalmic nurse at Moorfields Eye Hospital, London, before returning to Orsett Hospital.
 He was chair of the Royal College of Nursing's (RCN) Accident & Emergency Forum UK from 1987 to 1990, and then chair of its successor, the RCN's Accident & Emergency Nursing Association UK from 1990 to 1995.
 From 1994 to 1997, he was honorary consultant nurse advisor to the Chief Nursing Officer at the Department of Health (DoH).
 He was made a Fellow of the Royal College of Nursing in 2002.

 He has advised on many aspects of emergency care, including paramedic training, expert nursing practice and emergency community care, on a national level.
 He owns and operates his own medical care company, Health Care Training & Development Services Ltd.

-In the 2003 Queen's Birthday Honours, Janes was appointed Commander of the Order of the British Empire (CBE) for services to emergency nursing.
+In the 2003 Queen's Birthday Honours, Jones was appointed Commander of the Order of the British Empire (CBE) for services to emergency nursing.